SpatialDays/stac-generator/README.md

 STAC Generator is a microservice that creates SpatioTemporal Asset Catalog (STAC) JSON from provided asset and metadata file paths.

+# Usage

+1. Clone the repository
+2. Copy the `.env.example` file to a file named `.env` and replace with your desired settings
+3. Run `docker-compose up --build`
+4. Navigate to `http://localhost:8000/docs` to view the Swagger UI

 ## Payload Structure

 The STAC Generator accepts a JSON payload with the following structure: